janvitek/rift/README.md

 The following guide assumes Linux machine (Ubuntu 16.04 LTS).
 For Windows, enable the "Windows Subsystem for Linux" and then run the commands below.

-> If you have opted for the virtual machine, you do not have to do the LLVM setup as the `pliss\llvm` directory has been created for you, and LLVM in release and debug versions has been already built so you can continue with the *rift* chapter.
+> If you have opted for the virtual machine, you do not have to do the LLVM setup as the `pliss/llvm` directory has been created for you, and LLVM in release and debug versions has been already built so you can continue with the *rift* chapter.

 ## Prerequisites